- Overview

 - Providing preventive care, including routine checkups, health-risk assessments, and immunization and screening tests

-- Prescribing, ordering and interpreting diagnostic testing
+- Prescribing, ordering, and interpreting diagnostic tests

 - Collaborating with other health care providers